japgolly/scalajs-react/extra/ROUTER2.md

 * If you want routes starting with slashes, you will need to configure your server appropriately.
   There's no point having `www.blah.com/foo` have routes like `/bar` if when the server receives a request for `www.blah.com/foo/bar` it doesn't know to use the same endpoint as `www.blah.com/foo`.
   If you don't have that control, begin with a `#` instead, like `#foo`.
 * If you use Internet Explorer v0.1 ~ v9, the HTML5 API won't be available.
-But that's ok, there's no need to code like our homo heidelbergensis ancestors, just download and use a polyfill.
+But that's ok, there's no need to code like our homo-heidelbergensis ancestors, just download and use a polyfill.
 * These is a small but significant guarantee that this design sacrifices to buy important features.
 See *[A spot of unsafeness](#a-spot-of-unsafeness)*.